wrroberts/wrroberts.github.io/index.md

 ---
 {% include section.html %}

 I am currently a researcher in the [Alverson Lab](https://alversonlab.com) in the Department of Biological Sciences at the University of Arkansas.
-I previously completed my Ph.D. in Molecular Plant Sciences with Eric Roalson at Washington State University.
+I previously completed my Ph.D. with Eric Roalson at Washington State University.

 Contact me: wade.r.roberts at gmail (dot) com